pallets-eco/flask-security/docs/features.rst

 -----------------

 Flask-Security supports JSON/Ajax requests where appropriate.
-Please look at :ref:`csrftopic` for details on how to work with JSON and Single Page Applications.
+Please look at :ref:`csrf_topic` for details on how to work with JSON and Single Page Applications.
 More specifically
 JSON is supported for the following operations: